An Overview of the Kerr-McGee Chemical Corp – Columbus Superfund Site

 Cleanup funds were provided by the companies responsible for site contamination—not by the U.S. government nor by tax dollars.
 Funding came from the Tronox bankruptcy settlement, including proceeds from a settlement of fraud claims against Kerr-McGee and related subsidiaries of Anadarko Petroleum Corporation.

-In 2011, when the Multistate Trust was created as part of the Tronox bankruptcy settlement, initial funding was provided to maintain basic Site activities, such as continued operation of the groundwater recovery and treatment system.
+In 2011, when the Multistate Trust was created, initial funding was provided to maintain basic activities, such as continued operation of the groundwater recovery and treatment system.
 The initial funds also allowed for a limited investigation to determine if the community was being exposed to chemicals from former wood treating operations.

 In 2015, the receipt of significant additional funds from the Anadarko litigation enabled the Multistate Trust to begin proactively investigating and taking remedial actions at the Site.